Skip to content

 Co-creation with pupils and educators to overcome menstrual stigma in secondary schools

-We want to improve communication, reduce embarrassment, and fill gaps in knowledge about menstruation in secondary schools.
+We wanted to improve communication, reduce embarrassment, and fill gaps in knowledge about menstruation in secondary schools.

-Our research will challenge norms that make menstruation a taboo topic and create positive change in how periods are perceived and talked about in secondary schools.
+Our research challenged norms that make menstruation a taboo topic and created positive change in how periods are perceived and talked about in secondary schools.

-Menstruation (also called a period) and people’s preconceived ideas about it (for example, period blood being dirty or seeing a tampon as disgusting) can make it difficult for menstruating pupils to deal with their symptoms.
-This can have a negative impact on their school attendance.
+Menstruation (also called a period) and people’s preconceived ideas about it (for example, period blood being dirty or seeing a tampon as disgusting) could make it difficult for menstruating pupils to deal with their symptoms.
+This could have a negative impact on their school attendance.

-We are holding co-creation focus groups in 8 secondary schools in Greater Manchester.
-Pupils and secondary school staff will attend separately (8 focus groups with pupils and 8 focus groups with staff) and explore their thoughts about menstrual health, needs, and communication in school.
+We held co-creation focus groups in 8 secondary schools in Greater Manchester.
+Pupils and secondary school staff attended separately (8 focus groups with pupils and 8 focus groups with staff) and explored their thoughts about menstrual health, needs, and communication in school.

-We will use the information we gather to co-create knowledge with pupils and educators (including teachers, Personal Social Health and Economics (PSHE) teams and school nurses) to improve menstrual health communication, education, and support within secondary schools.
+We used the information to co-create knowledge with pupils and educators (including teachers, Personal Social Health and Economics (PSHE) teams and school nurses) to improve menstrual health communication, education, and support within secondary schools.

 The research team